konflux-ci/architecture/ADR/adr-0006-names-labels.md

 ### 5. Where it came from?

-Use the key `resource` with possible resource name values determined by the component team.
+Use the key `kind` with possible resource kind values determined by the component team.
 For example, for HAS this can be `CDQ, Application, Component`, etc.

+Use the key `resource` with the name of the resource being acted upon.

 Optionally, use the key `source` to direct developers to the source code where the action occurred.